-‘Bold And The Beautiful’ Spoilers: Sally Rubs Flo’s Nose In Her Engagement To Wyatt
+‘The Bold And The Beautiful’ Spoilers: Sally Rubs Flo’s Nose In Her Engagement To Wyatt

 Sally Sets Flo Straight

 The Bold and the Beautiful spoilers indicate that Sally will show a bit of her feisty nature when confronted by Flo.
-The last time that Sally and Flo talked, Sally gave Flo a piece of her mind.
-She told her that she should have been ashamed of herself for helping to steal Hope Logan’s (Annika Noelle) baby.
+The last time the two women talked, Sally gave Flo a piece of her mind.
+She told Flo that she should have been ashamed of herself for helping to steal Hope Logan’s (Annika Noelle) baby.
 She also told Flo that her miracle was that she got out of jail and that she shouldn’t be expecting another chance with Wyatt.

 Sally will stun Flo when she reveals that she and Wyatt are engaged.
 Flo had always hoped that she would be the future Mrs. Spencer so she will be shocked at the news.
 Sally may also rub this piece of information in Flo’s face because Flo did not mind flaunting the fact that she was together with Wyatt when she was still working at Forrester Creations.